My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Introduction

-1 The essence of marketing
+1 Essence of marketing

 2 Goals, objectives and functions of marketing